Healthy eating and drinking in the early days

 - reduced-fat dairy – 2½ serves a day for men and women.

-It’s also important to drink plenty of water – eight glasses a day is the recommended amount.
-It’s OK to have juice, cordial or soft drink sometimes, but they’re high in sugar so water is the healthiest choice.
+It’s also important to drink plenty of water – 8 cups a day for women and 10 cups a day for men.
+It’s OK to have juice, cordial or soft drink sometimes, but they’re high in sugar.
+Water is the healthiest choice.

 Healthy eating tips for new parents